ushara-voni/DMS_CW2025/README.md

 * There was a bug in original code where game over happens too quickly
 * Change the y value the `createNewBrick` method that was in `SimpleBoard` class originally.

+### Grid and Brick Misalignment
+* In the UI, the falling brick and board grid were not aligned properly
+* This could confuse the player in terms of which row and column the brick is actually positioned
+* This was caused due to rendering issues and CSS
+* There was inconsistent `Hgap` and `Vgap` values
+* CSS `window_style.css` had padding around the borders which added more to the misalignment
+* How it was solved
+  * Ensured CSS did not add padding/margins that modify the cells in grid placement.
+  * `#gamePanel {
+    -fx-background-color: #1d1d1d;
+    -fx-padding: 0;
+    -fx-hgap: 0;
+    -fx-vgap: 0;
+    -fx-border-color: #2e2e2e;
+    -fx-border-width: 0;
+    }
+`
 ### Hold Brick not working correctly
 * When implementing the Hold system ,several issues appeared:
-  * The held brick sometimes kepts its old rotation
+  * The held brick sometimes kept its old rotation
+  * When restarting the game sometimes the held brick from previous game will still be there
-  * Swaping the current with the held brick cuase inconsistent shapes
+  * Swapping the current with the held brick cause inconsistent shapes
   * After using hold once,holding again in the same turn still worked(which should not happen)

 * How it was solved